Connecting students with design opportunities across Oregon

 Topic: Architecture and Design

-Program Type: Summer program
+Program Type: Summer

 The Portland State University Arch High Summer Immersion Program introduces students ages 14-20 to architecture through guided workshops including drafting & drawing, model-building and public speaking.
 The program is interested in supporting our entire community especially BIPOC, Latinx, Queer, Non-Binary and other marginalized or under-resourced students in addition to first-generation college applicants.
 Participants are eligible for the Undergraduate Opportunity Scholarship which allows the student to attend PSU on a full scholarship for four years.